Identifying and removing deprecated APIs

 Why Deprecation Occurs and Why it Matters

-1. Reasons for Deprecation:
+Reasons for deprecation

-- Build Failures: Breaking changes prevent compilation.
+- Build failures: Breaking changes prevent compilation entirely.

-- Security Risks: Known vulnerabilities may persist.
+- Security risks: Known vulnerabilities in deprecated APIs may persist unpatched.

 Common Deprecated APIs and Patterns (CMS 11 to CMS 12)